 Curves are also known as functions.
 However, because the word function is a reserved word in many

 languages, including Visual Basic .NET, we chose the term Curve to represent functions.
 In the documentation, both

 curve and function may be used.

-The Extreme Optimization Mathematics Library for .NET has a simple and intuitive object model for working
+The Extreme Optimization Numerical Libraries for .NET has a simple and intuitive object model for working

 with curves.
-You can easily create the most common types of curves, find zeroes and calculate derivatives.
+You can easily create the most common types of curves, find zeros and calculate derivatives.
 The

-Extreme Optimization Mathematics Library for .NET currently supports polynomials, Chebyshev
+Extreme Optimization Numerical Libraries for .NET currently supports polynomials, Chebyshev

 series, piecewise curves including several types of cubic splines, and a wide variety of nonlinear curves.

-In addition, the Extreme Optimization Mathematics Library for .NET implements the notion of a function
+In addition, the Extreme Optimization Numerical Libraries for .NET implements the notion of a function

 basis.
 A function basis is a set of functions that can be combined to form a particular class of functions or curves.